OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaToonMaterial.md

         default: 1.5

-        <p class=jekyll-theme-minimal scene-class-attr-comment">defines the Fresnel behavior (affects only refraction when model is Toon)</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">defines the Fresnel behavior (affects only refraction when model is Toon)</p>

     <h3>roughness</h3>